d3sd1/OnLoL-Riot-API/README.md

 * Crypt session lang data, and decrypted to a single variable with the internal keys
 * Added log/debug option on config so you can see responses per query and the queries you made, with long descriptions, responses, status, and backtrace.
 * Added a function on stats so you can call season7 and it will get season7 stats (instead of just giving season2017)
+* Removed riot.api.regions on config.conf, so you now don't have to config the regions where your api can make requests.
+If your api is not made for NA, dont mke calls to NA.
+If it's made to all: Don't worry! =)
+* Added stats manager on config.
+You can enable it (or disable) on config.conf -> stats.generate
+* Added SYSTEM path for stats manager.
+It's ALWAYS on /database/SYSTEM/stats/[filename].json
+* Added stats generator for patches: It shows how many time you called function actualPatch() on the patch and the type of it.
+Filename: patches.json
+* Added default region to queries on $riot->champion()
+* Added a param to staticData() and variable ACTUAL_PATCH to riot class.
+* Added stats generator for champion().
+It saves how many times you call a champion w/ or w/o ID, last time disabled, last time ranked disabled, last free to play time.
+For the actual patch and all patches merged.
+* Did the same about above for championFreeToPlay().
+* Added stats generator for championMastery().
+It has the summoner id with more levels on the account  and it's value, summoner id with more mastery points and it's value, summoner id with more mastery points on a champ and it's value and of course the champ id.
+It's valid for global data (all patches) and a specific patch.

 # Configuration
 It's easy.
 Just download it obviously and go to kernel/config.conf.
 Edit those lanes: